 Solid versus Veneer

 It is important to understand that solid wood is continually ‘alive’ and ‘moving’.
 Slabs of solid wood are not ‘dead’ objects like veneer, a thin decorative covering of fine wood applied to a coarser wood or other material, usually particles of wood embedded in plastic.
 Veneers have a wood surface that is only 1/28 to 1/40 of an inch thick.
 Unless they are treated with care, veneer surfaces can be destroyed.
-Solid slab furniture is far less fragile than furniture created from veneer and can be refinished numerous times should it be required.
+Solid wood furniture can be refinished, as required.

 Green or Toxic Finish